-The Detective Division is comprised of one Lieutenant overseeing two Sergeants and four Detectives, who together handle duties in the Criminal Division, the Narcotics Division, and the Evidence Division.
-These Detectives work closely with Investigators from surrounding police agencies in Broome, Tioga, Chenango, and Cortland Counties; as well as agencies throughout New York State and the United States.
+The Detective Division is overseen by a Captain.
+The Detective Division is directly supervised by a Lieutenant overseeing a Detective Sergeant and five Detectives, who together handle duties in the Criminal Division, the Narcotics Division, and the Evidence Division.
+These Detectives work closely with Investigators from surrounding police agencies as well as agencies throughout New York State and the United States.

 The basic purpose of the Detective Division is to investigate designated serious crimes in order to arrest and convict perpetrators and recover stolen property.
 If the perpetrator has not been arrested, the detective must analyze and integrate the information attained, and continue his investigation.
 His skill and ability, his background of experience, and his possession of many facts for similarly related investigations qualify him for this task.